 Being told that your dog has cancer can be gut wrenching, but remember that it is not necessarily a death sentence for your dog.

-Depending on the type, the size, the location, and the stage of the cancer, your dog may still be able to enjoy a good quality of life for some time yet – if given proper care and treatment.
+Depending on the type, the size, the location, and the stage of the cancer, your dog may still be able to enjoy a good quality of life for some time yet.
+That is, if you and your vet work together to give him proper care and treatment.

 When deciding on the best dog cancer treatment, understand that each dog is different and should be treated as such.
 There is no one specific cancer treatment protocol for canine cancer, whichever type of cancer it might be.

 You, together with your veterinarian, should decide on a most suitable treatment plan.
 You may want to consider these questions when deciding on the type of cancer treatment for your dog:

 - Which treatment provides the highest chance for cure?